pudozi/exercises/tcpl/ch1/README.md

 Write a program detab that replaces tabs in the input with the proper number of blanks to space to the next tab stop.
 Assume a fixed set of tab stops, say every n columns.
 Should n be a variable or a symbolic parameter?

+## Exercise 1.21

+Write a program entab that replaces strings of blanks by the minimum number of tabs and blanks to achieve the same spacing.
+Use the same tab stops as for detab.
+When either a tab or a single blank would suffice to reach a tab stop, which should be given preference?